ARTISTIC FACULTY | OPEN DIVISION

 Luba arrived to Canada from the Russian Far East and started working for Island Dance Studio with Christine Richardson.

-Luba is very selective choosing music for each and every exercise: she is steady in tempos and sensitive to character.
+Luba is very selective choosing music for each and every exercise.
+She is steady in tempos and sensitive to character.
 She truly believes in power of Arts and Culture and her vibrant exuberant personality enhances class works for all levels in VAB.